You only need three things to have an awesome time in Kuala Lumpur: 48 hours, £30 (35 euro/38 USD) and this post.

-Very often no English is on the menus or spoken at these eateries as they are not in tourist areas, so having a local guide is super useful or you might end up ordering something rather unusual.
+Very often there is no English on the menus, or spoken, at these eateries as they are not in tourist areas so having a local guide is super useful – or you might end up ordering something rather *unusual*.

 True story I did this in a local eatery in Cambodia and ended up with eel curry yuck.

-Not only can the street food tours recommend the best dishes to try and order for you, but they also can teach you about the culture and food of the area, and as they are locals you prices don’t get bumped up as you are a tourist.
+Not only can a street food tour recommend the best dishes to try and order for you, but they also can teach you about the culture and food of the area and as the guides are locals the price you pay for food don’t get bumped when the stall owner sees you are a tourist.